Navneet-divine/React-Project-2/README.md

-Made Tic-Tac-Toe game using react it's my second project of react after learning Components,Jsx,Props,State in react.
+Made a Tic-Tac-Toe game using React it's my second project in React after learning Components, Jsx, Props, and State in React.